project-koku/koku-metrics-operator/docs/local-development.md

     ```
     The operator is running but is not doing any work.
 We need to create a CR.

 5. Deploy a CR.
-For now, use basic authentication.
-The following creates the appropriate spec. `username` and `password` correspond to the username (not email address) and password for the account you want to use at cloud.redhat.com:
+For local development, use basic authentication.
+The following creates the appropriate authentication spec within the CR. `username` and `password` correspond to the username (not email address) and password for the account you want to use at cloud.redhat.com:

     ```
     $ make deploy-local-cr AUTH=basic USER=<username> PASS=<password>